nxtgencat/HavelocBot/README.md

 - **Start and Help Commands**: Provides basic information and assistance on how to use the bot.
 - **Live Status Check**: Allows users to check the live status of services.
 - **Registration and Management**: Commands to register, delete, and manage user registrations.
+-
+## Docker Integration

+This project includes Docker support, making it easy to containerize and run the bot.
+The Dockerfile sets up a Python environment and prepares the bot to be run in a Docker container.

 ## Prerequisites